 The report outlines the gender pay gap for Office for 2022, calculated as per the Regulations, at the snapshot date of 5 April 2022.

 This is the difference between average hourly pay (including any bonus) of males and females across the organization, expressed as a percentage.
 It is reported both as a mean average and as median average (mid-point) figure.

-Office’s overall gender pay gap mean is 7.7%, and the overall gender pay gap median is 0.0%.
-The mean percentage is significantly lower than the UK National average and UK Retail Sector gender pay gaps, as detailed in the table below.
+Office’s overall gender pay gap mean is favorable to the male employees by 11.2% and overall gender pay gap median is favorable to the female employees by 1.6%.
+This is a very positive result in comparison with the UK National average and UK Retail Sector gender pay gaps, as detailed in the table below.

 |Office||UK Retail Sector*||UK National*|

-*Based on ONS data and insights from Antony Gregg Partnership for 2020
+*Based on ONS data and insights for 2021

-Of all males employed by Office in the 12 month period ended on 5 April 2020, 51.2% of the male employees received a bonus, while the corresponding proportion for females was 64.1%.
-The difference in the values of such bonuses received between male and female employees was a mean of 34.3% and a median of 28.6%.
+Of all males employed by Office in the 12-month period ended on 5 April 2022, 63.2% of the male employees received a bonus, while the corresponding proportion for females was 79.1%.
+The difference in the values of such bonuses received between male and female employees was a mean of 39.0% and a median of 19.4%.

-The mean gender pay gap difference of 7.7% is predominately driven by the variance in the hourly rate of pay of male versus female employees in the lower quartile of hourly rates of pay.
-This can be attributed to the fact that we have a higher proportion of female employees under 21 years where the national minimum wage is lower.
-Of the employees in the lower quartile, 41% are females under 21 and 13% are males under 21.
+The mean gender pay gap difference of 11.2% is predominately driven by the variance in the hourly paid rate of male versus female employees.
+This can be attributed to the fact that larger number of females are employed in the lower quartile compared to men and we have a higher proportion of female employees under 21 where the national wage is lower.
+Of the employees in the lower quartile, 50% are females under 21 and 18% are males under 21.

 The below charts show the proportion of males and females across Office’s four pay quartiles.

-Although the results of the Office gender pay gap analysis are positive and compare well to national and industry results, we will not become complacent but will continue to keep our performance in this area under ongoing review and seek to enhance the experience of all of our employees in respect of equality, diversity and inclusion.
+Although the results of the Office gender pay gap analysis are positive, we will not become complacent but will continue to keep our performance in this area under ongoing review and seek to enhance the experience of all of our employees in respect of equality, diversity and inclusion.